-The writing center at the AAC has many resources available to writers, including style guides for MLA, APA, and Chicago.
+The AAC has many resources available to writers, including style guides for MLA, APA, and Chicago.
 We also have workbooks and manuals on grammar and mechanics.
-We have most of the literary texts used in the Humanities courses offered at Lawrence Tech, and we can loan these boaks to you if you need them.
+We have most of the literary texts used in the Humanities courses offered at Lawrence Tech, and we can loan these books to you if you need them.

 Websites of interest: